IBM-Cloud/compose-elasticsearch-helloworld-nodejs/README.md

 # compose-elasticsearch-helloworld-nodejs overview

-compose-elasticsearch-helloworld-nodejs is a sample Bluemix application which shows you how to connect to an IBM Compose for Elasticsearch for Bluemix service using Node.js.
+compose-elasticsearch-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Compose for Elasticsearch for IBM Cloud service using Node.js.

-## Running the app on Bluemix
+## Running the app on IBM Cloud

-1. If you do not already have a Bluemix account, [sign up here][bluemix_signup_url]
+1. If you do not already have an IBM Cloud account, [sign up here][IBMCloud_signup_url]

 2. [Download and install IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/download_cli.html).

   The IBM Cloud CLI tool tool is what you'll use to communicate with IBM Cloud from your terminal or command line.

-3. Connect to Bluemix in the command line tool and follow the prompts to log in.
+3. Connect to IBM Cloud in the command line tool and follow the prompts to log in.

   ```
   bx login